 I enjoy working here, but recently I’ve felt overwhelmed by client calls.
 It’s affecting my ability to concentrate and reach my usual standard of work.

 I think I’d benefit from giving clients specific office hours, but I’m open to suggestions.
 How would you approach this?

 Could you tell me more about your strategy for this project?
 I’d love to hear your thoughts and it would help me understand which tasks to prioritize.

 Employee corner: Giving feedback to coworkers

-If you’re concerned about coming off as superior to your colleagues, make feedback light and informal.
-Then, ask for their feedback in return.
-That way, it’ll feel like a part of natural conversation and not like you’re talking down to your peers.
+If you’re concerned about coming off as critical or arrogant, keep your tone light and informal and frame the conversation in a spirit of mutual learning versus exposing faults.
+Ask your coworkers for their perspective on things and get their feedback in return.
+That way, it’ll feel like a natural discussion and not like you’re talking down to your peers.

 25. Focus on positives

 I know you’re disappointed with the client feedback, but I think your campaign was excellent and the sales figures were higher than last year’s.
 All you need to do, in my opinion, is work on setting more realistic expectations.